 This is the second time that NVLSP has filed suit in the CAVC over VA’s failure to comply with the Emergency Care Fairness Act of 2010 (ECFA).
 In the first lawsuit, filed in 2014, NVLSP represented Richard Staab after the VA refused to reimburse him for any portion of the $48,000 he was billed for emergency open-heart surgery simply because secondary insurance covered part of the emergency care bill.
 That lawsuit resulted in the CAVC invalidating the VA regulation that prohibited reimbursement for any of the veteran’s emergency medical expenses simply because some, but not all of those expenses were covered by the veteran’s insurance.
 According to the CAVC, Congress intended the VA to step in as a “secondary payer” where other health care insurers cover only a portion of the cost of the veteran’s emergency treatment.

-According to the class action filed today by Ms. Wolfe, the new hurdle violates the ECFA because that statute limits the scope of non-reimbursable expenses to only copayments or “similar payments.”
+According to the class action filed on Oct.30, by Ms. Wolfe, the new hurdle violates the ECFA because that statute limits the scope of non-reimbursable expenses to only copayments or “similar payments.”